Grand Circle Foundation

 Fernandina Beach, Florida

-To be welcomed into another culture is an incredible gift—one that we strive to share with you on each journey you take with us.
-By reaching out and connecting with communities around the world, we learn to appreciate firsthand not only our diversity, but also our commonality ... and the understanding we gain can be life-changing.
+To be welcomed into another culture is an incredible gift—one that Alan and I have received time and time again in our own travels, and one that we strive to share with you on every journey you take with us.
+By reaching out to and connecting with communities around the world, we learn to appreciate firsthand not only our diversity, but our commonality ... and the understanding we gain can be life-changing.

 Of course, none of this would be possible without your help.
-The work of Grand Circle Foundation—so just as your life will be enriched by the discoveries you'll make on your journey, to enrich the lives of the people you’ll meet along the way.
+A portion of the proceeds of every adventure is donated to Grand Circle Foundation—so just as your life will be enriched by the discoveries you’ll make on your journey, you’ll also help to enrich the lives of the people you’ll meet along the way.

-Thank you for traveling with us, and for helping us change people’s lives.
+Thank you for traveling with us, and for helping to change people’s lives.

 Love and peace,